What is Memory Care?

 Almost all state Medicaid programs will cover some assisted living costs for eligible residents.
 In most states, care in memory care is covered by an assisted living Medicaid waiver.
 Some states also offer personal care assistance through their regular Medicaid program.

-What Questions Should I Ask When Researching Memory Care Facilities?
+What Questions Should I Ask my Memory Care Facility?

 The right memory care facility will give you and your relatives peace of mind in regards to the health and well-being of your loved one with dementia.
 The best dementia care facilities will offer a wide range of services, amenities, and activities, allowing your loved one to thrive and feel comfortable while receiving the health care they need to slow the progression of dementia and experience improvements in memory and cognitive function.